About the Department

 Pioneering New Markets that Transform Society

-Computer Science is concerned with the scientific, engineering, management and mathematical issues in developing and applying software technology in the modern information world.
-The Computer Science Department at Stevens is committed to being a world leader both in education and research.
+Computer science is concerned with the scientific, engineering, management and mathematical issues in developing and applying software technology in the modern information world.
+The Department of Computer Science at Stevens is committed to being a world leader both in education and research.

-Professional graduate programs in computer science, software engineering, enterprise computing, and security and privacy allow IT professionals to "drill down" to specific areas such as distributed systems, networks, cybersecurity, visual analytics, databases and software engineering.
+Professional graduate programs in computer science, enterprise computing, and cybersecurity allow IT professionals to "drill down" to specific areas such as distributed systems, networks, cybersecurity, visual analytics, databases and software engineering.
 The innovative program in service oriented computing provides an accelerated professional education program for domain experts who have weak IT backgrounds but intend to apply Web technologies, including Web Services and service oriented architecture (SOA), in well-defined application domains.

 The computer science doctoral program allows outstanding students who want to change the face of computer science to work with our world-class faculty in cutting-edge research.
 All doctoral candidates receive financial support and start their research immediately with an advisor.

 The computer science department conducts research to produce advances in computer science for the benefit of society, and educates students to become leaders in the development and application of computer science technology.